MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 1. Generate a collection of "attestation options" for the browser to pass to a FIDO2 authenticator
 2. Verify the authenticator's response

-Each of these steps need to be handled as individual API endpoints:
+Each of these steps need their own API endpoints:

 ### 1. Generate attestation options